500BC-500AD at Bournemouth 2021

 A mahoosive line of combat was about to explode in the centre of the table, with Pike against Hoplites in a repeat of the first game, and with Galatian Warriors against Hoplites in a winner-takes-all first round smash-fest!

-After drinking a pint of Heavy that tasted as if it was made from the tears of Alex Ferguson's broon upraised kilt, and as had been foretold by the Egyptian seers, the Thracian/Elephant combo was already making short work of the less competent end of the barely competent line of Spearmen.
+Inspired by the spirit of Sean Connery's wee Old Firm Derby scarf, and as had been foretold by the Egyptian seers, the Thracian/Elephant combo was already making short work of the less competent end of the barely competent line of Spearmen.

 Running in fear the Egyptian Crappy Cavalry Division fled as the charging Pachyderms rolled forward to appear in the rear of the towel-headers lines, much to the shock and surprise of a 40mm circular based Egyptian general from Fighting 15's Biblical range!